ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/wasting_state_exposure/index.rst

 Here we include equations for the transition probabilities, and in the section that follows we will detail how to calculate all the variables used

-.. list-table:: NEW WASTING TRANSITION PROBABILITY EQNS
+.. list-table:: Wasting transition probability equations
    :widths: 5 15 10 10
    :header-rows: 1